paulscherrerinstitute/wica-http/README.md

 # Requirements

-The only requirement for running the Wica-HTTP server is a Java 11 JRE.
+The only requirement for running the Wica-HTTP server is a **Java 11 JRE**.
-To leverage its functionality from a web browser

 # Getting Started